JasonHaley/develop-rag-app-sk-ef-azure-sql-db/part2-2.md

         };
 ```

 Next we use `ChatHistory` to keep track of the conversation - this is a sort of short term memory for the chatbot.
-In the creation of the ChatHistory we set the initial System prompt top help provide a persona `"You are a chatbot that can answer questions about the internal documentation."`
+In the creation of the `ChatHistory` we set the initial System prompt to help provide a persona `"You are a chatbot that can answer questions about the internal documentation."`

+> NOTE: You may want to add "Be brief with your responses." to the end of the system prompt to keep it short.

 The while loop takes the user's input, passes it to the `chatCompletionService.GetStreamingChatMessageContentsAsync()` and writes out the responses as they stream back.